Pathpasser/Comp3110f/README.md

 2. Evaluate the eclipseTest dataset

-   - Ensure that the eclipseTest folder and eclipseDataset.py are in the same directory
+   - Ensure that the Eclipse dataset files are placed in an eclipseTest folder in the same directory as eclipseDataset.py

    - Run `python eclipseDataset.py` directly
    - Output: `testEclipse.csv`